 Learning Outcome: The learner will: Assessment Criteria: The learner can: 1.
 Be able to locate supply apparatus 1.1 Apply work instructions and interpret utility plans to determine the extent of the work site and to enable the supply apparatus to be marked.
 1.2 Carry out site specific risk assessment, and review it in accordance with company procedures.
 1.3 Use Search Techniques including electronic location equipment, trial holes and up-to-date records to enable the location, identification and marking of supply apparatus.
 1.4 Demonstrate how to mark the position and type of supply apparatus and sub-structures on the work site in accordance with work instructions and statutory and regulatory Codes of Practice.
 2. Be able to maintain the safety and integrity of supply apparatus 2.1 Maintain the position and condition of supply apparatus within the work site according to their specification and Codes of Practice.
-Take measures to ensure working practices on the site avoid damage to supply apparatus.
+2.2 Take measures to ensure working practices on the site avoid damage to supply apparatus.
 2.3 Carry out all work so that it complies with: (a) the latest technical specifications (b) Health and Safety regulations (c) Company codes of practice 3.
 Be able to resolve problems which could arise during activities to locate and avoid supply apparatus 3.1 Identify and report any damage to supply apparatus promptly to the designated person and make the area safe.

 3.2 Take precautions to protect personnel and equipment from the effects of damage to supply apparatus according to approved procedures and practices.
 3.3 Resolve day-to-day problems within their area of responsibility and refer matters outside of own area of responsibility to the relevant designated people.
-4.1 Explain industry procedures and practices for confirming the location and marking of supply apparatus 4.2 State the key physical properties of the supply apparatus, including: • size (diameter) • colour • material and its resistance to impact from excavation activities • methods of identification • typical locations • typical depths 4.3 Describe the physical properties of the medium being carried by different types of supply apparatus, including where relevant: • ignition characteristics • density relative to air • electrocution risk • reaction to water damage • impact of sudden release of pressure 4.4 Describe the potential risks and consequences that may arise when supply apparatus is damaged.
-5.1 Describe how to use electronic detection equipment.
-5.2 Explain the possible effects of 4.1 4.2 4.4
+4. Know and understand the different types of utility apparatus 4.1 Explain industry procedures and practices for confirming the location and marking of supply apparatus 4.2 State the key physical properties of the supply apparatus, including: size (diameter) colour material and its resistance to impact from excavation activities methods of identification typical locations typical depths 4.3 Describe the physical properties of the medium being carried by different types of supply apparatus, including where relevant: • ignition characteristics • density relative to air • electrocution risk • reaction to water damage • impact of sudden release of pressure 4.4 Describe the potential risks and consequences that may arise when supply apparatus is damaged.
+5. Know and understand equipment and techniques used for locating supply 5.1 Describe how to use electronic detection equipment. equipment 5.2 Explain the possible effects of external influences on electronic detection equipment readings.